From BR Bullpen

 Kerby Farrell, better known as a manager, appeared in the majors two years during World War II.
 In 1943 he was a two-way player, appearing mostly at first base but also pitching 23 innings.
 In 1945 he played first base again but did not pitch.

-As of 2005, the only person to be named Minor League Manager of the Year three times by The Sporting News.
+As of 2005, he was the only person to be named Minor League Manager of the Year three times by The Sporting News.
 Farrell won the award in 1954 and 1956 while heading the Indianapolis Indians and then in 1961 took it home while with the Buffalo Bisons.
 He was a minor league player/manager before he made his major league playing debut.

 |Cleveland Indians Manager